kamriesan/kamriesan/README.md

 - 🌱 I’m currently learning **DSA, OOP, and how to center a div (✿◠‿◠)**

+- 👯 I’m looking to collaborate on **any fun project CS-related.**

 - 🤝 I’m looking for help with **landing a career in Computer Science :)**

-- 👨‍💻 All of my projects are available [here](https://github.com/kamriesan?tab=repositories).
+- 👨‍💻 All of my projects are available at [https://github.com/kamriesan?tab=repositories](https://github.com/kamriesan?tab=repositories)

-- ⚡ Fun fact **I spend most of my me-time watching American TV Series!**
+- ⚡ Fun fact **I spend most of my time watching American TV Series.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">